 Check out our 'Featured Parks'

-(Click on the park ad/link on this page)
+*** Click on the parks' ad/links on this page ***

-CARRIAGE MANOR in Mesa is a resident-owned park.
+CARRIAGE MANOR in MESA (East Valley) is a resident-owned park.
 When we have attended events there we hear compliments from the park residents.
 The park offers great facilities and management is constantly working toward the future with ongoing changes and added ammenities

 ROADHAVEN ...
-Located in Apache Junction, is resident-owned and one of the few parks with its own golf course.
+Located in APACHE JUNCTION (East Valley), is resident-owned and one of the few parks with its own golf course.
 The park boasts great facilities and a wide range of park model homes for every budget.
 (Some pictures you see at the top of our site pages were taken at Roadhaven)

-DESERT SHADOWS in north Phoenix ...
+DESERT SHADOWS in NORTH PHOENIX near SCOTTSDALE ...
 Perfect 10/10/10 Star Rating by Trailerlife, Woodalls & Good Sam.
-The park is located in close proximity to Scottsdale as well as the NW communities of Peoria, etc. They offer short term rentals to anyone wanting to try out the park before buying.
+The park is located in close proximity to Scottsdale as well as the NW communities of Peoria, etc.

 Take the time to 'Browse Around' the site.